Instant Pot spaghetti squash makes a great keto pasta option. And cooking spaghetti squash in a pressure cooker is super easy.

 - parmesan cheese optional

-Cook spaghetti squash.
-I like to use the Instant Pot pressure cooker because it's fast and easy.
+- Cook spaghetti squash.
+I like to use the Instant Pot pressure cooker using the method described above the recipe card because it's fast and easy.